-Learning by participating in extra-curricular activities: We believe that education should not only include developing competency in a subject, but opportunities to create a well-rounded life and cultivate interests that will last a lifetime.
-Union of Brunel Students is one of the best in the country (National Students Survey 2011-12), offering many activities to keep students engaged.
+Learning by participating in extra-curricular activities: Our Union of Brunel Students is one of the best in the country (National Students Survey 2014), offering many activities to keep students engaged.
 The student law society is very active, organising study visits, career events, student mentoring, debating, sports and other social gatherings.
-They are also heavily involved in the extra-curricular activities organised by the School such as mooting.
+They are also heavily involved in the extra-curricular activities organised by the school such as mooting.

-84% of our graduates are in employment or further study.
-While most students study law with a view to progress into the legal profession, some students opt to study law as a first degree as a foundation for careers in the corporate world, government or international relations-related professions.
+84 per cent of our graduates are in employment or further study.
+While most students choose law with a view to progress into the legal profession, some opt to study it as a first degree as a foundation for careers in the corporate world, government or international relations-related professions.
 Graduates can take advantage of the professional exemptions available with a Brunel Law Degree, and train to become barristers or solicitors.

 Regular career events for law students are offered by the University's award-wining Placement and Career Centre and the School avidly supports the professional development of our students.